 The entire process was transparent to the database applications and caused no impact to production.
 At cut-over, the database owner simply unmounted the database from the old storage and remounted on the new device in a few short minutes.

-The DMS then performed a secure, 4-pass erasure to the old storage LUNs, ensuring that the retired storage could be re-purposed or returned.
+CMO then performed a secure, 4-pass erasure to the old storage LUNs, ensuring that the retired storage could be re-purposed or returned.

-The customer was very impressed with how simple it was to deploy the DMS appliances, and how the entire existing SAN environment was discovered and displayed graphically with no user input.
+The customer was very impressed with how simple it was to deploy the CMO appliances, and how the entire existing SAN environment was discovered and displayed graphically with no user input.
 All the customer needed to do was to identify and label each of the discovered source LUNs and pair them with the new destination LUNs, a process that could be accomplished with a single batch command.
-Given the ability to throttle the DMS migration process based on measured impact to production traffic, the customer was also able to set the desired level of aggressiveness so that throughout the entire migration project, the database owners were not aware of any performance impact to their systems.
+Given the ability to throttle the CMO migration process based on measured impact to production traffic, the customer was also able to set the desired level of aggressiveness so that throughout the entire migration project, the database owners were not aware of any performance impact to their systems.